 Press the unload button to open the tray.
-Place the disc, with the printed side away from the tray, into the tray.
-Slip out the bottom tabs to hold the disc in place.
+Place the disc in the tray with the printed side up.
 Push gently on the load/unload button.
 The drive automatically pulls the tray into the drive and prepares the disc for reading.